annguyen-git/mysql-guide/README.md

 #### How Can We See the Execution Plan?

-By using the `EXPLAIN` keyword, you can view the execution plan for each query.
+In MySQL, by using the `EXPLAIN` keyword, you can view the execution plan for each query.
 This allows you to understand how the database processes your query and how it determines the most efficient plan.
+Different databases have their different commands for showing the execution plan, but they all contain the same key informations.

-Here's an example of using `EXPLAIN` to understand the execution plan for a query, it gives the astimated value for parameters.
+Here's an example of using `EXPLAIN` in MySQL to understand the execution plan for a query, it gives the astimated value for parameters.

 ```bash
 mysql> USE database1